BoGuo86/emdlab-win64/README.md

 The package is organized as a library of MATLAB objects.
 Depending on your specific design needs, you can select the appropriate modules to obtain your desired results.
-With EMDLAB, you can also develop customized standalone software tailored to your applications.
+With EMDLAB, you can also develop customized, standalone software tailored to your applications.

 ### Setup Instructions (Windows 64-bit):